 Berkeley actively seeks, welcomes, and supports students who represent the full diversity of Christ’s Church, and who value academic excellence, desire to grow in spiritual insight, and seek the skills necessary for effective ministry.
 Berkeley is particularly committed to a pedagogy and a formation program devoted to social justice and racial reconciliation.
 Read more about Berkeley’s mission, academic programs, and community life here.

-As a seminary accredited by the Association of Theological Schools, Berkeley offers an excellent education in the Episcopal tradition that complements the larger academic program of Yale Divinity School.
+As a seminary accredited by the Association of Theological Schools by virtue of affiliation with Yale Divinity School, Berkeley offers an excellent education in the Episcopal tradition that complements the larger academic program of Yale Divinity School.
 Students enrolled in Berkeley Divinity School typically graduate with either a diploma or certificate in Anglican Studies and go on to serve in ordained capacities in The Episcopal Church or other parts of the Anglican Communion as parish clergy; as school, college, and hospital chaplains; or in other positions of pastoral responsibility.
 Some graduates pursue lay vocations both within and outside the church, and others go on to further graduate education and academic careers.
 The School’s graduates consistently achieve excellent results on the General Ordination Exams and enjoy a strong placement record in full-time employment or further educational programs within a year of graduation.